Does Medicare Cover Nebulizers and Nebulizer Medications?

 It is also important to make sure that both your doctor and the supplier of your nebulizer are enrolled in Medicare.
-If not, Part B will not cover it and you will be responsible for 100 percent of the cost.
+If not, Part B will not cover it and you will be responsible for 100% of the cost.

 Additional coverage for nebulizers could be available through Medicare Part C, also known as a Medicare Advantage plan.

-These plans include everything covered in Original Medicare and additional benefits and services.
+These plans include everything covered by Original Medicare plus additional benefits and services.

 If you are interested in expanded coverage for nebulizers or nebulizer medications, check what options could be available through a Medicare Advantage plan.